sambacha/openevm/Building-smart-contract-with-EVM-LLVM.md

 ### The Contract constructor function
 * The constructor should be the first function in the generated LLVM IR.
-* The constructor should be named "solidity.main" (will change to a more general name in the future).
+* The constructor should be named "solidity.main" or "main" (will change to a more general name in the future).
+The backend recognizes these specific names and will generate different call codes.
 * The constructor should not take any arguments.
-There is a special pass to transform the constructor function differently than other functions.

 ### Skeleton example of a very small constructor function
 Here is an illustration of the skeleton of a small smart contract.
 In order to initialize the smart contract environment, we will initialize the free memory pointer (at address 0x40) at the very beginning.
 The frontend is expected to use intrinsic functions as the following